You are here

 The Grants to States Program

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

 We’re focusing on building the skills of our libraries’ staff and their ease in using technology and e-resources to ensure that they are knowledgeable and comfortable with teaching these skills to library users in their communities.
 The public wants access to information for education, job searches, and their own interests, and our libraries must respond with depth and flexibility.”

---Chuck Sherrill, State Librarian and Archivist, Tennessee State Library and Archive
+-- Chuck Sherrill, State Librarian and Archivist, Tennessee State Library and Archives

 Technology Grants to Public Libraries

 The Tennessee State Library and Archives' annual technology grants help libraries better serve their communities and create a solid technology infrastructure.
 Faster wireless connections, public spaces with innovative technology, age-appropriate software for children and more efficient front desk staff are all possible with up to date technology.
 For example, faster public access computers are critical for people who use the library for online services, such as applying for social security or potential employment.
 Computers also support behind the scenes work, such as circulation and cataloging.
 The Technology Grants to Public Libraries provided much needed computer hardware and software through a 50/50 match with local dollars.